MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 <img  width="450px" alt="Adding a Teams tab" src="~/assets/images/get-started/TeamTab.png"/>

 In this sample, the Team tab is where your configuration page goes.
-Click on the *...* symbol at the end of the entry and choose *Edit* from the drop-down.
-Change the URL to `https://yourteamsapp.ngrok.io/configure` where `yourteamsapp.ngrok.io` should be replaced by the URL that you used above when hosting your app.
+Select the **...** symbol of the **Tab configuration url** and choose **Edit** from the drop-down menu.
+Change the URL to `https://yourteamsapp.ngrok.io/configure` where `yourteamsapp.ngrok.io` should be replaced by the URL that you used when [hosting your app](#host-the-sample-app).

 ##### Personal tabs

-Your app can have up to 16 tabs, including the team tab.
+Your app can have up to 16 tabs, including the Team tab.

-Personal tabs are represented differently from the team tab.
-You should see *Hello Tab* already listed in the personal tabs list.
-At the moment it has a placeholder value `com.contoso.helloworld.hellotab`.
-Click on the *...* symbol at the end of the entry and choose *Edit* from the drop-down.
-The following dialog will appear.
+Personal tabs are different from the Team tab. **Hello Tab** is already listed in the personal tabs list with a placeholder value `com.contoso.helloworld.hellotab`.
+Select the **...** symbol of the **Tab configuration url** and choose **Edit** from the drop-down menu.
+The following dialog box appears:

 <img  width="450px" alt="Adding a personal tab dialog" src="~/assets/images/get-started/PersonalTab.png"/>

-There are two fields that you need to update with your app URL.
+You need to update the following boxes with your app URL.

-- Change Content URL to `https://yourteamsapp.ngrok.io/hello`
+- Change **Content URL** to `https://yourteamsapp.ngrok.io/hello`
-- Change Website URL to `https://yourteamsapp.ngrok.io/hello`
+- Change **Website URL** to `https://yourteamsapp.ngrok.io/hello`

-Where `yourteamsapp.ngrok.io` should be replaced by the URL that you used above when hosting your app.
+Replace `yourteamsapp.ngrok.io` by the URL that you used when hosting your app.

 #### Bots

-Bots are the most common way to add functionality to your app.
-The hello world sample already has a bot as part of the sample, but it has not been registered with Microsoft yet.
+It is easy to add the bots functionality to your app.
+The **Hello World** sample app already has a bot as part of the sample, but you must register it with Microsoft.

 <img  width="450px" alt="Adding a bot" src="~/assets/images/get-started/Bots.png"/>

-The bot that was imported from the sample does not have an App ID associated with it yet.
-You will have to create a new bot so that App Studio can create a new App ID and register it with Microsoft.
-Note that this is the App ID for the bot, which is different from the App ID created for the app.
+The bot that was imported from the sample does not have an associated App ID.
+You must create a new bot so that App Studio can create a new App ID and register it with Microsoft.

+> [!NOTE]
+> The App ID created by App Studio for the bot is different from the App ID created for the app.
 Each bot in an app requires its own App ID.

-Click the *delete* button next to the *Imported bot* in the bot list.
+Select **Delete** next to the imported bot in the bot list.

 Now there are no bots left to show.
-Click *Setup*.
-This will display the *Bot* dialog.
+Select **Setup** to display the **Set up a bot** dialog box.

 <img  width="450px" alt="Adding a bot dialog" src="~/assets/images/get-started/Setupbot.png"/>

-Select all three buttons under **Scope**.
+Add a bot name **Contoso bot** and select all three check boxes under **Scope**.

-Choose *Save* to exit the dialog.
+Choose **Save** to exit the dialog box.
 App Studio registers your bot with Microsoft and displays your new bot in the bot list.
-Now would be a good time to open a text file in notepad and copy and paste your new bot id into it.
-You will need this id later.
+Now open a text file in notepad and copy and paste your new bot ID into it.

-Click *Generate New Password*, and make a note of the password in the same text file you noted your Bot app ID in.
-This is the only time your password will be shown, so be sure to do this now.
+Click **Generate New Password**, and note the password in the same text file you noted your Bot App ID.

-Update the *Bot endpoint address* to `https://yourteamsapp.ngrok.io/api/messages`, where `yourteamsapp.ngrok.io` should be replaced by the URL that you used above when hosting your app.
+Update the **Bot endpoint address** to `https://yourteamsapp.ngrok.io/api/messages`, and replace `yourteamsapp.ngrok.io` by the URL that you used when hosting your app.

-Now would be a good time to save your text file if you have not done so already.
-You will add this information to your hosted app later in this walkthrough, which will allow secure communication with your bot.
+Now save your text file as you must add the information from the file to your hosted app to allow secure communication with your bot.

 #### Messaging extensions

-Messaging extensions let users ask for information from your service and post that information, in the form of cards, right into the channel conversation.
+Messaging extensions let users ask for information from your service and post that information.
+The information is posted in the form of cards into the channel conversation.
 Messaging extensions appear along the bottom of the compose box.

-Select **Messaging extensions** under **Capabilities** in the left-hand column of App Studio to configure the messaging extension.
+Select **Messaging extensions** under **Capabilities** in the left-hand pane of App Studio to configure the messaging extension.

 <img  width="450px" alt="Adding a messaging extension" src="~/assets/images/get-started/Messagingextensions.png"/>

-The sample messaging extension is listed in the right-hand pane under **Messaging Extensions**.
-Select **Delete** again to remove this entry, and then click the *Set up* button following the same steps as you followed for bots.
-This will display the *Messaging Extension* dialog.
+The sample messaging extension is listed in the **Messaging Extensions** pane.
+Select **Delete** to remove the messaging extension, select **Set up**, and follow the same steps used for [bots](#bots).
+The **Messaging Extension** dialog box is displayed.

-Select the *Use existing bot* tab, then *Select from one of my existing bots*.
-In the drop-down menu, select the bot you created in the section above.
-Add a *Bot name* and click *Save* to close the dialog.
+Select the **Use existing bot** tab and **Select from one of my existing bots**.
+Select the bot you created from the drop-down menu.
+Add a **Bot name** and select **Save** to close the dialog box.

-Under the *Command* section, click *Add*.
-We're adding a search-based command, so choose the *Allow users to query your service...* option.
+Under the **Command** section, select **Add**.
+To add a search-based command, select the **Allow users to query your service for information and insert that into a message** option.

-In the **New command** dialog, enter the following values.
+In the **New command** dialog box, enter the following values:

-Under *New command*:
+Under **New command**:

-- *Command ID*  = getRandomText
-- *Title*       = Get some random text for fun
-- *Description* = Gets some random text and images
+- **Command ID**: Enter random text

-Under *Parameter*:

-- *Name*        = cardTitle
-- *Title*       = Card title
+- **Title**: Enter random title
+- **Description**: Enter random description

+Under **Parameter**:

+- **Name**: Enter the parameter name
-- *Description* = Card title to use
+- **Title**: Enter the card title
+- **Description**: Enter card description

-Once you're entered the information, click *Save* to close the dialog.
+After you enter the information, select **Save** to close the dialog box.

 #### Register your app in Teams

-You have now completed entering the details of your app, but the following two steps remain:
+After entering the details of your app, complete the following two steps:

-1. Use the Test and Distribute section of App Studio to install your app in Teams.
+1. Use **Test and distribute** of App Studio to install your app in Teams.
 1. Update your hosted application with the App ID and password for your bot.
-Remember that the sample expects to use the same App ID and password for both the bot and the messaging extension.
+For the sample app, use the same App ID and password for both the bot and the messaging extension.

-Select the **Test and distribute** item under **Finish** in the left-hand column of App Studio.
+Select **Test and distribute**  under **Finish** in the left-hand pane of App Studio.

 <img  width="450px" alt="Testing your app" src="~/assets/images/get-started/Testanddistribute.png"/>

-In order to upload your app to Teams, click the *Install* button under *Test and Distribute*.
+To upload your app to Teams, click the **Install** button under **Test and Distribute**.

 <img  width="450px" alt="Adding a messaging extension dialog" src="~/assets/images/get-started/InstallingHelloWorld.png"/>

-Select the **Search** box in the **Add to a team** section and select a team to add the sample app to.
-Usually, you can set up a special team for testing.
+Select the **Search** box in the **Add to a team** section and select a team to add the sample app.
+You can set up a special team for testing.

-Select the **Install** button at the bottom of the dialog.
+Select the **Install** button at the bottom of the dialog box.

-This finishes the App Studio portion of this walkthrough.
-You should now see your app running in Teams, however, the bot and the messaging extension will not work until you update the hosted applications environment to know what the App IDs and passwords are.
+Your app is now available in Teams.
+However, the bot and the messaging extension will not work until you update the hosted applications environment with the App IDs and passwords.

 <img  width="450px" alt="The finished app" src="~/assets/images/get-started/Finishedhelloworld.png"/>